Harrison Bader Player Props: Yankees vs. Rockies

 Harrison Bader At The Plate

-- Bader is batting .250 with six doubles, two triples, seven home runs and five walks.
+- Bader is hitting .250 with six doubles, two triples, seven home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.